tthorntone/AdNauseam-Wiki/FAQ.md

 #### Can I use AdNauseam while logged into my Youtube channel?

 We have heard reports of logged-in users having their Youtube channels suspended by Google due to alleged Terms-of-Service violations.
 While we have only anecdotal evidence of this practice on the part of Google/Youtube, we advise users to log out of their Youtube accounts when using AdNauseam.
-In fact, for general online privacy, we recommend that users _always log out of all Google-related accounts_ when not directly using them.
+In fact, for general online privacy, we recommend that users _always log out of all Google-related services_ when not directly using them.

 #### I found a bug!
 What do I do now?